What are mycotoxins?

 What is the standard treatment for mycotoxins in humans?

-There is no generally accepted “standard treatment”.
+- There is not a generally accepted “standard treatment.”
 There are many protocols developed by individual doctors who specialize in mold and mycotoxin associated illnesses.
-These include FIR Sauna, Glutathione, use of sequestering agents such as Cholestyramine or charcoal, antioxidants, probiotics and intra-nasal anti-fungal treatments.
+These include FIR Sauna, Glutathione, use of sequestering agents such as Cholestyramine or charcoal, antioxidants, probiotics, and intra-nasal anti-fungal treatments.

 Do patients ever completely get rid of mycotoxins in their body and get well?

 Yes.
-We have seen many patients who did follow up testing that are negative for mycotoxins after treatment by their Health Care Provider.
+We have seen many patients who did follow up testing that are negative for mycotoxins after treatment by their healthcare provider.

 How can my doctor learn to treat me for mycotoxins?